Biden: ‘My plan is to run for reelection’ in 2024

-NEW YORK — President Joe Biden on Thursday said he would likely seek reelection in 2024, but the 78-year-old Democrat left open the possibility of stepping aside after one term.
+NEW YORK (AP) — President Joe Biden on Thursday said he would likely seek reelection in 2024, but the 78-year-old Democrat left open the possibility of stepping aside after one term.

 “My plan is to run for reelection.
 That’s my expectation,” Biden told reporters in a wide-ranging news conference, the first of his young presidency.